Search results for

 Edgar Cervantes / Android Authority

 Unlocked phone users have no restrictions, contracts, or ties to any company.
-They can shop around with no limits.
-Whether they want T-Mobile deals, Verizon quality, or the lowest prices the market can offer, they are free to come and go from carrier to carrier as they please.
+They can shop around without limits.
+Whether they want T-Mobile deals, Verizon quality, or the lowest prices the market can offer, they are free to switch carriers as they please.

 You can even get better pricing by going with a prepaid plan from an MVNO.
 There is a catch, though!
 Your phone must be compatible with the network (more on that in the cons section).
 It’s easy to get super cheap plans from MVNOs like Helium Mobile, Mint Mobile, Google Fi Wireless, Visible, and others.